How to Use JavaScript Feature Flags & Toggles to Deploy Safely [React.js Example]

 • Safe deployment and risk mitigation (lowering the risk of pushing buggy code to users)

-Here are some feature flag best practices to keep in mind if you're just getting started with flags.
+Here are some feature toggle best practices to keep in mind if you're just getting started with flags.

 Prerequisites